 Rahle's social graph-or alternatively a portion of the social graph containing nodes representing restaurants and sub-nodes representing menu items-is the searchable aggregated data structure discussed supra §VI.D.1.a ([1A]).
-Rahle discloses adding, i.e., importing, data into the social graph as new data is acquired, e.g., added by users or discovered by the "external data gathering module."
-See, e.g., Rahle, [0016] ("social networking system may import...user generated content as generated sub-nodes of" a "page object[] representing" a "restaurant"), [0038] (describing exemplary use of "external data gathering module" to "import" a music catalogue), [0021] (discussing creation of new subnode objects for newly-discovered food), [0051] (same).
-Thus, in Rahle-Rhodes, after a set of restaurant menu data is acquired and associated with sub-nodes representing food items (as discussed supra §VI.C), the master data set representing the menu data and sub-nodes (see supra §VI.D.1.f ([1F])) is imported into the social graph.
-Likewise, restaurant identifier data is imported into the social graph as new "attributes" of a restaurant's page object in the social graph (see supra §VI.D.1.d ([1D])) when new restaurant data identifying those attributes is acquired as discussed above.
+Rahle discloses adding, i.e. importing, data into the social graph as new data is acquired, e.g., added by users or discovered by the "external data gathering module."
+E.g., Rahle, [0016] ("social networking system may import...user generated content as generated sub-nodes of a "page object[] representing" a "restaurant"), [0038] (describing exemplary use of "external data gathering module" to "import" a music catalogue), [0021] (discussing creation of new subnode objects for newly-discovered food), [0051] (same).
+Thus, in Rahle-Rhodes, after a set of restaurant-menu data is acquired and associated with sub-nodes representing food items (supra §VI.C), the master data set representing the menu data and sub-nodes (supra §VI.D.1.f ([1F])) is imported into the social graph.
+Likewise, because the source identification data is the "attributes" of a page object associated with a restaurant (supra §VI.D.1.d ([1D])), the source identification data is imported into the social graph when new restaurant data is acquired as discussed above.
 The importing is performed by the processor for the same reasons discussed supra §VI.D.1.c ([1C]).